codama-idl/codama/packages/errors/README.md

 ### Adding a new error

-To add a new error in Kinobi, follow these steps:
+To add a new error in Codama, follow these steps:

 1. Add a new exported error code constant to `src/codes.ts`.
 Find the most appropriate group for your error and ensure it is appended to the end of that group.
 2. Add that new constant to the `KinobiErrorCode` union in `src/codes.ts`.